American Star (film): Release

 American Star was screened in New York City on 18 January 2024.
-It was released in the United States on 26 January 2024 and in the United Kingdom on 23 February 2024.
+It was released in the United States on 26 January 2024 and in the United Kingdom on 23 February 2024, and was broadcast on free-to-air channel Film4 in the UK in July 2026.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Matt Zoller Seitz of RogerEbert.com rated the film 3 out of 4 stars, deeming it to be an "unusually intelligent and purposeful movie that doesn't say much, but is full of feeling".

+Leslie Felperin, for the The Guardian film review, rated it 3 out of 5 stars, praising McShane's "fantastic chemistry" with his co-stars.